• Skip to main content

 Show and Hide the Dock On Mac Computers

-Once the option to Automatically Show/Hide the Dock is enabled on your Mac, it will automatically Hide the Dock when it is not being used and show the Dock whenever you position the mouse cursor over the bottom part of the screen.
+Once the option to Automatically Hide/Show the Dock is enabled on Mac, it will automatically Hide the Dock when it is not being used and show the Dock, whenever the mouse cursor is positioned over the bottom part of the screen.

-In case you have changed the position of Dock on your Mac to the left or right side of the screen, you will have to place the mouse cursor over the left or right side of the screen to make the Dock show up on your Mac.
+Note: If you have changed the position of Dock on your Mac to the left or right side of the screen, you will have to place the mouse cursor over the left or right side of the screen to make the Dock Show up on your Mac.

 Follow the steps below to enable the option to Automatically Show and Hide the Dock on your Mac.

-1. Click on the Apple Icon from the top menu bar on your Mac and then click on the System Preferences option in the drop-down menu.
+1. Click on Apple Logo in the top-menu bar > select System Preferences option in the drop-down menu.

-2. On the System Preferences screen, click on the Dock icon (See image below)
+2. On System Preferences screen, click on the Dock & Menu bar icon.

 Dock Option in System Preferences on Mac

-3. On the Dock Preferences screen, check the option for Automatically Hide and Show Dock (See image below)
+3. On the Dock Preferences screen, check the option for Automatically Hide and Show Dock.

 Automatically Hide and Show the Dock Option on Mac

-From now on you will find the Dock on your Mac hidden while it is not being used.
+From now on, you will find the Dock on your Mac being hidden while it is not being used.
 The Dock will Automatically Show up, whenever you place the mouse cursor near the bottom of the screen (where the Dock used to be).

 At any time, you can disable the option to Show/Hide Dock automatically on your Mac by unchecking the option for Automatically Hide and Show the Dock.

-Show and Hide the Dock On Mac using Dock Divider Line
+2. Show and Hide Dock On Mac using Dock Divider Line

-Instead of going into the System Preferences, you can enable the option to Automatically Show and Hide the Dock on your Mac by right-clicking on the Dock Divider line.
+Instead of going to System Preferences, you can enable the option to Automatically Show and Hide the Dock by right-clicking on the Dock Divider line.

-1. Right-click on the Dock divider line to bring up a little menu and then click on the Turn Hiding On option (See image below).
+Right-click on the Dock divider line and select Turn Hiding On option in the menu that appears.

 Turn Hiding On Option on Mac

 You will find the Dock disappearing from the screen of your Mac.
-It will appear automatically, whenever you place the cursor of your Mouse anywhere near the bottom part of the Mac’s screen.
+It will appear automatically, whenever you place the Mouse cursor anywhere near the bottom part of the screen.

-Another way to enable the option to Show/Hide the Dock automatically on your Mac is to use a simple keyboard shortcut.
+Another way to enable the option to Show/Hide the Dock automatically on Mac is by using a simple keyboard shortcut.

-You will find the Dock disappearing from the screen of your Mac.
-To Make the Dock appear again, simply place the Cursor of your Mouse anywhere near the bottom part of the screen of your Mac.
+You will immediately find the Dock disappearing from the screen of your Mac.
+To Make the Dock appear again, simply place the Mouse Cursor anywhere near the bottom part of the screen of your Mac.

-Note: Press Windows key + Alt + D keys, in case you are using a Windows Keyboard on your Mac.
+Note: Press Windows key + Alt + D keys, if you are using a Windows Keyboard on your Mac.

-In case you do not like the idea of the Dock automatically Showing up and Hiding on your Mac, you can easily disable this option and go back to the Mac’s default setting.
+If you do not want the Dock to Hide and automatically show up, you can disable this option and go back to the Mac’s default setting.

 Command and Option Keys on Mac

-2. Right-click on the dock divider line and then click on the Turn Hiding Off option in the Menu that appears.
+2. Once the Dock appears, right-click on the dock divider line and then click on the Turn Hiding Off option in the Menu that appears.

 Turn Dock Hiding Off Option on Mac